hdinkel/ELM-CPIB-2017/merged/complete.md

 ## Authors

-Marc Gouw, Hugo Samano, Kim Van Roey, Francesca Diella, Toby Gibson, Holger Dinkel
+Marc Gouw^1, Hugo Samano^1, Kim Van Roey^1, Francesca Diella^1, Toby Gibson^1, Holger Dinkel^2

-Structural and Computational Biology, European Molecular Biology Laboratory, Meyerhofstrasse 1, 69117 Heidelberg, Germany
+1 Structural and Computational Biology, European Molecular Biology Laboratory, Meyerhofstrasse 1, 69117 Heidelberg, Germany

-Health Services Research Unit, Operational Direction Public Health and Surveillance, Scientific Institute of Public Health (WIV-ISP), 1050 Brussels, Belgium

-Leibniz-Institute on Aging – Fritz Lipmann Institute (FLI), Beutenbergstrasse 11, 07745 Jena, Germany
+2 Leibniz-Institute on Aging – Fritz Lipmann Institute (FLI), Beutenbergstrasse 11, 07745 Jena, Germany

 ## Significance statement

-*instructions: 120 word-maximum statement about the significance of the protocols/topic described in your manuscript*
+*instructions: Provide a 120-word-maximum statement about the significance of the protocols/topic described in your manuscript.
+This should be understandable to undergraduate- educated scientists outside their field of specialty.
+The goal is to explain the relevance of the work in broad context to a broad readership.
+It will be used in promotion of the article following publication.*

 # Abstract